wp-plugins/better-wp-security/readme.txt

 5. Easy-to-navigate Security dashboard

 == Changelog ==

+= 4.4.18 =
+* New Pro Feature: Dashboard widget.
+Get important information and handle user blocking right from the WordPress Dashboard.
+* Fixed: When using wp-cron for file checking cron check will run daily instead of hourly.

 = 4.4.16 =
 * Fixed: Error on line 1312 when iThemes API is actived with version 4.4.15